Qinti/nazca/README.md

     };
 };
 ```
-JavaScript has no concept of the visibility, and you may not be familiar with it from other languages.
+JavaScript has no concept of visibility, and you may not be familiar with it from other languages.
 The `public`
 methods and properties are the entities that are seen from the other classes (like regular JS properties and functions).
 `private` are visible only inside the object of the class, to which they belong. `protected` are the same as
 `private`, but also visible to all (and only) inherited classes.
 You can read